growsurf/growsurf-samples/samples/README.md

 ### React

-In this example code with add the GrowSurf script within a React component and auto authenticate a participant.
+In this example we add the GrowSurf script within a React component and auto authenticate a participant.

-### More to come...
+### Vue.js

+In this example we include our GrowSurf [form embeddable element](https://docs.growsurf.com/integrate/javascript-web-api/embeddable-elements#embedded-form) within a Vue.js view.